helenzhou6/FAC-Notes/weekSix.md

     * Note the use of [**SQL alias**](https://www.w3schools.com/sql/sql_alias.asp) to gain the required information before joining the table.
         * Use `SELECT` to specify the column headers of the temporary table, and the content can be based on conditions (use SQL alias to gain information from multiple different tables), then use `FROM` to first join the table that would have the most rows and `JOIN` the others.
 Finally use `GROUP BY` and `ORDER BY`.
         * Note the use of `RIGHT JOIN` so that topics that have no votes are still listed (but with `yes_vote = 0` and `no_vote = 0`.)
+        * Pro-tip: always use `LEFT JOIN` to get all entries